 When the Fibonacci series is used in roulette bets, you simply have to follow the Fibonacci numbers in order to determine how much you need to bet.
-These bets are places on outside bets, such as red or black bets.
-Losing your bet means proceeding your betting amount or unite in accordance to the Fibonacci series.
+These bets are placed on outside bets, such as red or black bets.
+Losing your bet means proceeding with your betting amount or uniting in accordance with the Fibonacci series.
 This means writing down the sequence while you go along.
 Winning on the first bet means starting the series over again, but if you have lost a few times, you simply get rid of the last number.

 Bet 1 unit and lose = 1.
 Bet 1 and lose 1 = 1, 1.
 Bet 2 and lose = 1, 1, 2.
 Bet 3 and lose = 1, 1 , 2, 3.
 Bet 5 and win = 1, 1, 2, 3.
 Bet 2 and lose = 1, 1, 2.
 Bet 3 and win = 1, 1, 2.
 Bet 1 and win = 1.

 Just because the Fibonacci series is a working model for the growth of a rabbit population does not imply that this system has magic powers over the roulette wheel, unfortunately.
 The house still has a mathematical advantage which means you need to have luck on your side to make this work.
 Then again, the Fibonacci System can improve your odds, because your win back your losses quite well.
 This entails that you follow the series and that it can take a while before you win, meaning that you need quite some patience for this system.